 I. Employees who are approved to use accident leave are notified in writing (via email) by an HR/Benefits representative.
 A copy of the email is sent to the employee’s supervisor, departmental payroll preparer (for appropriate payroll processing), the departmental payroll approver (for approval of payroll processing) and the HR Payroll Representative.
 The approval email outlines the following information:

 - Date of receipt of First Report of Injury from Environmental Health & Safety;

 - Approval of accident leave with duration dates; and

 - Request of any additional documentation, if required.

 Thereafter, employees are then able to record the ACC code (or ACE if applicable) on the time sheet(s).

-Any employee who elects to use accrued leave (ie. sick, personal, etc.) must notify the Human R Department in writing of the decision not to use accident leave.
+II.
 Supervisors must maintain communication with employees regarding work schedules and leave usage especially as it impacts accident leave.

 CAUTION: Supervisory approval of a time sheet that reflects accident leave is verification that the supervisor is in agreement with the information reported.

+III.
 Payroll Preparers must monitor time entry for employees on accident leave.
 Payroll Preparers must:

 - Reduce the employee’s bi-weekly pay in time entry by selecting the NAJ code (Negative Adjustment) and entering the dollar amount to be reduced.
 If the employee is on accident leave for the entire pay period, the preparer must enter the employee’s full bi-weekly rate with the NAJ code.
 If the employee is on accident leave for a portion of the pay period, the preparer must enter the appropriate pro-rated dollar amount for the NAJ code.